psomareddy/sample-custom-extension/README.md

 ```
 git clone https://github.com/psomareddy/sample-custom-extension.git
+cd sample-custom-extension
 ./gradlew clean build
 ```
 The custom extension jar should be available in the **build/libs/sample-custom-extension.jar** location.

 ## Test application
 Install the [simple-java-app](https://github.com/psomareddy/simple-java-app) to test this extension library.
 This extension will add a custom span tag to the spans produced by the test application without modifying the test application code.

 ## Instrument the app to load the custom auto instrumentation extension

 Set the -Dotel.javaagent.extensions property to the path of the custom extension jar- sample-custom-extension.jar .
 For the simple-java-app, the start application command should now look like this.
+Before running this command, copy the sample-custom-extension.jar file to the simple-java-app home folder.
+Then change current working directory to the simple-java-app folder.

 ```
-java  -javaagent:./splunk-otel-javaagent.jar "-Dotel.instrumentation.methods.include=com.simple.app.App[getGreeting]" -Dotel.javaagent.extensions=/opt/otel/extensions/sample-custom-extension.jar -jar ./build/libs/simple-java-app.jar
+java  -javaagent:./splunk-otel-javaagent.jar "-Dotel.instrumentation.methods.include=com.simple.app.App[getGreeting]" -Dotel.javaagent.extensions=./sample-custom-extension.jar -jar ./build/libs/simple-java-app.jar
 ```

 ## Usage